simhaonline/trading_system/README.md

 # trading_system
-An automated systematic trading system for cryptocurrencies:
+An automated systematic trading system for cryptocurrencies

+Overview:

 1.)
 The entire history of market data for each Binance cryptocurrency is stored in a SQL database.